 It’s timeless.
 That’s what called me.
 That’s what grounds every photo I take.

 Let’s look at porn as an addiction.
 Addictions are very difficult to overcome.

 I was addicted to food.
 I didn’t blame my friends and family for eating what they wanted.
 I didn’t blame the restaurants for serving yummy food.

 I had to admit that I had a problem and make MYSELF accountable for MY OWN actions.
 I removed temptation by not buying stuff in the first place.
 I added therapy and exercise.
 I eventually won.
 But I will have to watch and monitor it for the rest of my life.

 So I do apologize for this: I’m sorry we live in a culture of victim-blaming.

 I’m sorry we blame the mistress more than the straying husband.
 I’m sorry we give men far more control and power than we should.

 I’m sorry if your God is small and your body and sexuality are a burden.

 An empowered woman is sexy.
-She knows how to enjoy her body, please her man, and she won’t settle for a man who wants less than her.
-She also understands that her man will naturally see many beautiful women in the course of his lifetime.
+She knows how to enjoy her body, please her man and she won’t settle for a man who wants less than her.
+She also understands that her man will naturally see many beautiful women throughout his lifetime.
 And she is not threatened.